 “Rumor has it we are in for a cold winter.”

-So, the news that Greta – Paris-born chanteuse, songwriter and stage performer – will be returning to the cabaret at Eighty Eights on West 10th Street with her new show, starting January 24, warms the blood considerably and starts off the New Year on a high note.
-Critic Andrew Martin, writing for “Night and Day,” said of her, “If Jacques Brel and Edith Piaf had met, fallen in love, gotten married and had a child, the result would probably be Greta.
-This is a performer who truly defines the meaning of ”cabaret artist”
+Greta – Paris-born chanteuse, songwriter and stage performer-of whom critic Andrew Martin, writing for “Night and Day,” said of her, “If Jacques Brel and Edith Piaf had met, fallen in love, got married and had a child, the result would probably be Greta.
+This is a performer who truly defines the meaning of cabaret artist.

 With the sights and sounds of Greta’s native Paris keenly felt in her interpretation of traditional French songs, implicit in Martin’s amusing comment is the recognition that the chanson is part of a tradition in French popular song writing, that is, of creating lyrics about life, love and humanity in a way that is mature, honest, direct and timeless.
 Whether sentimental or, as it often is, satirical, the beauty of the French chanson is in its simplicity.